 in the sense of currents on $\P(\tilde{\sigma}^* E|_{\tilde{Z}})$.
 Since there exists $C>0$ such that $\tilde{\sigma}^* \omega \leq C \tilde{\omega}$ where $\tilde{\omega}$ is any K\"ahler form on $\tilde{X}$,

 in the sense of currents on $\P(\tilde{\sigma}^* E|_{\tilde{Z}})$.
 In particular, $\sigma^* E|_Z$ is a strongly psef vector bundle over $\tilde{Z}$.
 The proof of the nef case is similar.

-Conversely, assume that $\sigma^* E$ is a strongly psef (resp. nef), we want to prove that $E|_Z$ admits the Finsler metrics satisfying the curvature condition.
+Conversely, assuming that $\sigma^* E|_{\tilde{Z}}$ is a strongly psef (resp. nef), we want to prove that $E|_Z$ admits the Finsler metrics satisfying the curvature condition.
 Let us first consider the strongly psef case.

-By assumption that $\sigma^* E$ is a strongly psef, for any $\varepsilon>0$ there exist a quasi-psh function $\tilde{\varphi}_\varepsilon$ on $\tilde{Z}$ such that
+By assumption that $\sigma^* E|_{\tilde{Z}}$ is a strongly psef, for any $\varepsilon>0$ there exist a quasi-psh function $\tilde{\varphi}_\varepsilon$ on $\tilde{Z}$ such that